 Penni Jenkins, a widow from Walpole, MA, is a dedicated traveler who has been on many Vantage trips.
 “They’re very supportive, and there are lots of planned excursions that make you feel comfortable without a spouse.”

 Nancy Joy Brown, of Worcester Mass, is also a widow who used to travel regularly with her husband.
 When he passed away, at first she was reluctant to travel.

-“For a while I was reluctant travel on my own, and then I finally thought, “why not?
+“For a while, I was reluctant to travel on my own, and then I finally thought, “why not?
 I’ve always felt the groups I’m with so hospitable, and welcoming to me, and that’s part of why I find traveling with them is such a pleasure.”

 Constance Gauthier, of Woonsocket, Rhode Island, said the single supplements can be very pricey, and it puts the trip itself right out of my range.
 When I heard about Vantage’s African Safari, and saw that the single supplement was doable, I was very impressed.”

 Joanne Milnor, of South Carolina, said she lives on a strict budget, and the lower single supplements (and in some cases complimentary) is important to her.

 “It’s gives me the opportunity to meet other single people who have similar interests.
 The social aspects are important to me as a solo traveler.”